Fascinating Facts About Toni Morrison, Nobel Prize Winner

 Speaking of her father’s experience with the lynching, Morrison said “He never told us that he’d seen bodies.
 But he had seen them.
 And that was too traumatic, I think, for him.”

-She was one of the first Black editors at Random House
+She the first Black woman senior editor at Random House

 In 1965, Morrison started working as a fiction editor at Random House in Syracuse, New York and was among one of the very few Black editors at the company.